Fund has £50k available to help Eden community groups

 Working in partnership with local arts organisation, the group has provided a wide range of activities from theatre and live music performances, to film screenings, talks and family events.

-Some of the most popular activities KSCA provides are for young people including a ‘Telling Tales’ a story time and craft session for 0-5 year olds and ‘Kirkby Construction Club’ a fortnightly fun event where children aged 3+ can get creative using plastic bricks.
+Some of the most popular activities KSCA provides are for young people including a ‘Telling Tales’ a story time and craft session for 0 to 5 year olds and ‘Kirkby Construction Club’ a fortnightly fun event where children aged 3+ can get creative using plastic bricks.

 Kate Lynch from KSCA said: “The pilot project has made a huge difference to the cultural offer in the Upper Eden area.
 We have sold over 1,200 tickets to arts events since September 2016.
 We are getting good attendances at both Storytime and Construction Club, with children who have attended Storytime now going on to get their own library cards.
 We have received positive feedback from audience members, community leaders and partners alike and have had sell-out performances for both theatre and cinema events.